-WARNING: This product can expose you to Nickel, which is known to the State of California to cause cancer.
+WARNING: This product can expose you to chemicals including Titanium dioxide, which is known to the State of California to cause cancer, and , which is known to the State of California to cause birth defects or other reproductive harm.
 For more information go to www.P65Warnings.ca.gov.